jbossdemocentral/jdg-labs/lab-guides/lab-setup-guide.md

 ## Prerequisits

-* Host operating system should be Linux or a BSD based os like Mac OS X.
+* Host operating system should be Linux or a BSD based OS like Mac OS X.
   * Alternative one of the above specified OS could be running in a virtual machine with a Desktop Manager
 * The following software should be installed prior to the lab
-  * OpenJDK or Oracle JDG using 1.6 or 1.7
+  * OpenJDK or Oracle JDK using 1.6 or 1.7
   * Apache Maven (installed and on the path)
-  * JBoss Developer Studion 7.X
+  * JBoss Developer Studio 7.X
 * Download [jdg-labs.zip](https://mojo.redhat.com/docs/DOC-987628) or clone this project
 * Download the following JBoss software as zip files (used later in the labs)
   * `jboss-datagrid-6.3.0-eap-modules-library.zip`